devoyster/FasterTests/README.md

 This will run all tests from your test assembly except those marked with "Slow" and "Full" categories.
 Tests will be running in several parallel threads, each thread with its own AppDomain.

-Runner behavior can be adjusted with optional command-line arguments:
+You can adjust runner behavior with optional command-line arguments:

 * `-IncludeCategories` - comma-separated list of test categories to include into run
 * `-ExcludeCategories` - comma-separated list of test categories to exclude from run